karoldziadkowiec/EduGuide/README.md

 # EduGuide

-The project is a window application with an interface for the "ParcelSwift" stationary parcel locker.
-This project perfectly illustrates how modern information technologies can significantly help everyday processes.
-The application is designed to streamline the process of sending and receiving parcels at a stationary point.
-Thanks to the graphical interface, the application is easy to use, which increases the efficiency of parcel collection by customers.
-This application is an innovative idea in the world.
-It perfectly meets the requirements of people in the 21st century.
+The project is a window application with an interface for the lecturer.
+This is a type of organizer.
+This project perfectly illustrates how modern information technologies can significantly support everyday work processes.
+The application aims to improve the process of entering student grades.
+Thanks to the graphical interface, the application is easy to use, which increases the efficiency of the lecturer's work.
+It perfectly meets the requirements of people of the 21st century.

 Technologies used in the project: Java (Swing library), MySQL database language.

-Project features: entering the telephone number, shipping code, choosing the size of the package, the time for sending / receiving the package is counted down during acceptance, acceptance window, login function for the admin via PIN, preview of the status of boxes in the parcel locker.
-The List function was used to store data about lockers in the parcel locker.
-In the windows for entering the phone number, code and PIN, buttons 0-9 was added to make entering easier.
+Application functions include: adding students to the database, editing student data, deleting students, listing students, adding grades for students, editing and deleting grades, listing all grades.

-Open Window:
+Open Window:<br/>
 ![Open Window](https://github.com/karoldziadkowiec/EduGuide/blob/master/photos/1.png)

 Main Window: